Bradley Belt: Career

-[Adapted From The Milken Institute]

-"Bradley D. Belt is senior managing director of the Milken Institute and head of the Institute's Washington office, where he oversees the Center for Financial Markets and related capital markets initiatives.

 Belt joined the Milken Institute from Palisades Capital, a boutique restructuring advisory and investment firm he co-founded.
 Prior to establishing Palisades, he served in the Bush administration as the executive director of the Pension Benefit Guaranty Corp.
 As the chief executive officer of the PBGC, Belt was responsible for the operations and management of a $50 billion investment portfolio.
 Under his leadership, PBGC restructured its operations, adopted a new liability-driven investment policy, implemented performance-based human capital management strategies, established new risk management and internal control systems, and oversaw the resolution of many of the agency's largest and most complex financial settlements.
 Belt had been previously appointed by President Bush to the Social Security Advisory Board, and he helped shape and communicate administration policy on pension and retirement security issues.

 Belt is CEO of Palisades Capital, as well as a member of the Board of Trustees of the Protestant Episcopal Cathedral Foundation (the oversight board for Washington National Cathedral, and St. Albans, Cathedral, and Beauvoir schools), the Board of Directors of Zurich American Life Insurance Company, and the Advisory Board of Norfolk Markets.
 He is also a senior fellow with the McDonough School of Business (Georgetown).

-A frequent speaker and commentator on pensions, retirement finance, regulatory policy and corporate governance matters, Belt was named by SmartMoney as one of its "Power 30" in finance and by Workforce magazine as one of its "10 Most Forward-Thinking Leaders in Workforce Management."

-An Eisenhower Fellow, Belt completed an executive management program at the Kennedy School at Harvard University, received his law degree from Georgetown and obtained his undergraduate degree in business administration from the University of Nebraska.
+An Eisenhower Fellow, Belt completed an executive management program at the Kennedy School at Harvard University, received his Juris Doctor degree from Georgetown and obtained his undergraduate degree in business administration from the University of Nebraska.
 He is a member of the New York, District of Columbia, and U.S. Supreme Court bars."

 Bradley Belt is senior managing director of the Milken Institute, heading its Washington office and co-chairing the Center for Financial Markets.
 He is a co-founder of Palisades Capital Management LLC, a restructuring advisory and investment firm that focuses on pensions, insurance and financial services.
 Previously, he was the CEO of the Pension Benefit Guaranty Corp., a federally chartered corporation that insures the defined-benefit plans of private employers, overseeing a $60 billion investment portfolio.
 Belt has extensive experience in executive management, operations, finance and policy development in the private, public and nonprofit sectors.
 He has held senior staff positions at the Securities and Exchange Commission and the U.S. Senate and serves on several corporate and nonprofit boards.
 Belt was named one of SmartMoney's "Power 30" in finance and one of Workforce magazine's "10 Most Forward-Thinking Leaders in Workforce Management."
 He received a J.D. from Georgetown University and a B.S. from the University of Nebraska.